GT-STAR-Lab/MARBLER/robotarium_gym/README.md

 - Make the agents code cleaner if possible
 - Make documentation for the specific function definitions required by the `env` class needs in order to function
 - Visualization modularization. - take as input number of agents, their positions etc  -- user doesn't need to deal with plotting bs at all
+- Write a .sh file to convert in the format necessary for robotarium submission

 ## `env` class interface functions necessary to be implemented in the `agents` class